Federal Access to Information Act Legal Representations: References to Judgements and Commentary

 - Federal Access to Information Act Legal Cases – References to Judgements and Commentary

-I have been a witness in front of Parliament committees at several critical junctions on access to information issues, including in 2006 at the House of Commons and Senate on Bill C-2, the Accountability Act, in 2009 at the House of Commons Access to Information, Privacy and Ethics Committee where I presented a model Public Right Act, and in 2016 and 2017 where I put forward the ingredients needed for a broader transparency law.
+I have been a witness in front of Parliament committees at several critical junctions on access to information issues, including in 2006 at the House of Commons and Senate on Bill C-2, the Accountability Act, in 2009 at the House of Commons Access to Information, Privacy and Ethics Committee where I presented a model Public Right Act, in 2016 and 2017 where I put forward the ingredients needed for a broader transparency law, and in 2022 where I elaborated on a transparency action plan of action.

 My first appearance, back in 1979, was at the Joint House of Commons-Senate Committee on Regulations and other Statutory Instruments, where I appeared as a resource person with the then Canadian Federation of Civil Liberties and Human Rights Associations.